pykong/YubiGuard/README.md

 ### v 0.9.1
 - introduced screen lock mode which will automatically lock your screen when removing a YubiKey (security feature)

+### v 0.9.2
+- reduced internal cycle time to more reasonable settings to minimize CPU load